petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 "...and while he's distracted by Alpha team's 'pretty young thing', Bravo team implants the servers."
-Barbie nodded in agreement, then teased "Glad you listened when I told you to ask the agency to check their databases and find out what porn he liked rather than just assuming things?"
+Barbie nodded in agreement, then teased "Glad you listened when I told you to ask the Agency to check their databases and find out what porn he liked rather than just assuming things?"
 Steven laughed, a bit sheepishly.
 "It's a solid plan.
 And you know, I'm really impressed by how professional you've been about volunteering to be the 'pretty young thing'.
 Good luck on your first field op!"